JADEITE AND NEPHRITE

 As far as we know, the first humans to use jadeite were the Swiss in roughly 4,000 B.C.
 Their stilt-houses high in the alpine lakes are thought to have been at least partly built with tools shaped from nephrite and jadeite found in river beds alongside their villages.
 Their jade axes, hammers, clubs and scrapers were among the first known items of nephrite and jadeite to be fashion by man; the stone’s incredible hardness made it ideal for tools and weapons.
 At about the same time, the humble tribes that were to become the great empires of Egypt and China were beginning to fashion tools and figurines from local nephrite.
 Indeed, jade was used all over the world, independently mastered by as many cultures as there were jadeite and nephrite deposits found.
 Jadeite, even through the Iron and Bronze Ages, proved as useful if not more useful than most metal implements.
 Not until modern times, with the mastering of metal alloys, was jadeite surpassed as a material for tools.

 Though the Swiss were the first to utilize jadeite, it was the Olmecs of Mesoamerica who were the first to reveal true art within the shape and smoothness of the stone (the Chinese have been carving nephrite for at least 7000 years).
 By the year 2,000 B.C. the Olmecs were already master carvers of jadeite—their exceptional work is still being examined, copied and mimicked to this day.
 They clearly set the bench-mark for artistry in jadeite, and their carving traditions were passed down for millennia, first to the Mayas and then to the Aztec culture.
-In fact, Olmec masks, celts, jewelry and other jadeite figures were collected as antiques by these later Mesoamerican cultures—much like their contemporaries on the other side of the world, who treasured surviving artifacts from the collapse of Rome.
+In fact, Olmec masks, celts, jewelry and other jadeite figures were collected as antiques by these later Mesoamerican cultures—much like their contemporaries on the other side of the world, who treasured surviving artifacts from the collapse of Rome and Greece.

 In whatever form, jade, mined from the Motagua river valley in Guatemala, was the most valuable material in Mesoamerica, and was used for a variety of things both sacred and profane.
 Often shaped into statues and jewelry for the elite, the finest jadeite would be used to make powerful amulets for sacred rites or burials, while common jade beads were used as a form of currency.